Josh Bell Player Props: Guardians vs. Red Sox

 Josh Bell At The Plate

-- He has scored in nine of 53 games so far this season.
+- He has scored in nine games this season (16.7%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.